Last updated: November 29th, 2023

 I’m not sure how the cable tidy professionals do it.
 No matter how hard I try, I’m never very happy with the outcome.
 A few tricks and parts have helped my installations become a bit more bearable over time though.

 I’m sure you’ve seen worse!
 What’s hindering me with this installation is that I own the earlier, 2xPSU Simucube 2 Pro.
 The newer models ship with a single power supply.
-Alas, this Simucube PSU mounting bracket works very neatly and a Y-Splitter mains cable like this one from CPC will reduce your mains cabling burden a fair bit too.
+Alas, this Simucube PSU mounting bracket works very neatly and an IEC Y-Splitter mains cable will reduce your mains cabling burden a fair bit if you’re running an earlier 2 PSU Simucube.

 You’ll notice I’ve mounted the E-Stop to the aluminium profile.
 That’s because the case has two small holes on the back.
 If you take the lid off, you’ll find them.
 Using a screwdriver, you can carefully open them up enough to get a bolt through.
 If you turn the box on the side those two holes (luckily) mate with the profile slots.
 Easy!